 Identifying the genuine ones is the only way to stay safe out there.

-Yes, Shopify is a safe and secure platform.
-It’s used by millions of businesses worldwide – from small startups to large enterprises.
+Yes, Shopify is legit.
+It’s a safe and secure platform used by over 5million businesses worldwide – from small startups to large enterprises.

 Shopify is a trusted and widely-used e-commerce platform that empowers businesses to build secure, professional online stores, all backed by industry-leading security and reliability.